julianmclain/gatsby-plugin-iterable/README.md

 ### Automatic Page View Tracking

-When the `trackPageViews: true` flag is set in your `gatsby-config.js` file, the plugin will automatically send a track request with the following structure on route change:
+When the `trackPageViews: true` flag is set in your `gatsby-config.js` file, the plugin will automatically send a track request on route change.
+However, for it to work you need to have previously called `identify` for the user during the session.
+Here is the "Page Viewed" event schema:

 ```json
 // Event Name: "Page Viewed"